mibe/electronics/README.md

 ## Feuermelder
 A USB "keyboard" disguised in the form of a fire call point to open the Windows Taskmanager

+## uCurrentCase
+A case for Dave Jones' µCurrent GOLD

 ## USB-breaker
 A tool to shortly disconnect a USB device from the USB bus